share424/attention-based-question-answering/readme.md

 ```

 ## Answer Finder
 This is the main module to generate the answer.
-This module will receive question and proposed sentence that may contains the answer.
+This module will receive the question and proposed sentence that may contain the answer.

 ![](https://github.com/share424/attention-based-question-answering/blob/master/images/answer-finder.png?raw=true)